wongd-hub/obsidian-vault/statistics/predictive-modelling/Farrington Flexible Aberration Detection.md

 - $\hat{\mu_0}$ is the expected count, calculated as $\hat{\mu_0} = \hat\theta + \hat{\beta}t_0+\delta_{j(t_0)}$
 - $U$ is the upper threshold, the $100(1-\alpha)\%$ Negative Binomial quantile

+> [!info]
+> Another approach to compute *U* uses the 2/3 power transformation of the Poisson distribution which is approximately normal.
 ## Example

 We'll use the example data provided in the R `surveillance` package ([`salmonella.agona`](https://rdrr.io/cran/surveillance/man/salmonella.agona.html)), a dataset containing reported number of cases of the Salmonella Agona serovar in the UK 1990-1995.